ngcolombia/challenges/challenges/2-animation-face/readme.md

 - how many grades you think is gyrated this image? so many!...
 - while rotate, image is scaled in 3d

+And for  last, disappear one to one the elements in the view.

 ## Demo